Chocolate Zucchini Muffins

 Ingredients

-• ½ cup avocado oil canola, or grapeseed oil
+• ½ cup avocado oil or melted coconut or canola oil

 • cup unsweetened applesauce